-Capital gains tax is payable when a capital asset is sold or when there is a change in the ownership of the asset.
+Capital gains tax is payable when a capital asset is sold or deemed to be sold.

 If a capital asset is sold at a profit, the profit is subject to capital gains tax, and if it is sold at a loss, the capital loss can be set-off against other capital profits.
 If there are no other capital profits in the year, the capital loss is carried forward to the next year.